Technology & Data

 This type of social media marketing failure is common: businesses doing a bit of social media engagement, the odd tweet, a sporadic blog post now and then.
 Then, three or four months later, they’ll exclaim in a disgruntled fashion that social media didn’t work for them.
 In the words of Yoda – ‘Do Or Not Do, There Is No Try‘ especially when it comes to social media marketing.

-Solution – invest in social media management workshops and social media training, to create effective strategies.
+Solution – invest in social media management workshops and social media marketing training, to create effective strategies.

 This type of social media marketing failure is common amongst small businesses and solo entrepreneurs.
 The hapless, untrained, uneducated DIY-ers, jumping onto social media platforms and trying to deliver successful social media engagement without any knowledge, training or professional guidance.
 Would you ask a trainee Doctor to ‘have a go’ at heart bypass surgery for you?